 FedEx One Rate

-FedEx One Rate is actually a lot of different rates.
+FedEx One Rate is the term for their flat rate shipping option, and it is actually a number of different rates.
 The amount you’ll pay depends on the FedEx service you choose and the size of the box or envelope you use to ship the order.
 You must use FedEx packaging to take advantage of FedEx’s flat rate shipping program.

 In addition, FedEx’s flat rate service charges by distance.
 The higher the shipping zone of the destination, the higher the cost to ship with One Rate.
 You might also incur extra charges if you need any special services.